learn-co-students/swift-firstTask-playground-swift-intro-000/README.md

 This is your first lab.
 Some labs require that you open up Xcode, other labs ask that you open up the playground file.
 What does that mean?

-If you aren't familiar with Xcode, read [this](https://github.com/learn-co-curriculum/reading-ios-intro-to-xcode).
-If you aren't familiar with how tests work and what your interaction will be with them, read [this](https://github.com/learn-co-curriculum/swift-xcode-warnings-errors) next.

-This lab is asking that you open up a playground file, and we'll walk you through those steps.
+We introduced you to Xcode earlier in this course and we'll cover it in more detail in subsequent lessons.
+For now, know that this lab is asking that you open up a playground file, and we'll walk you through those steps.
 The playground file has _no_ tests in it.

 First things first, you should clone down this repository.
-If you aren't familiar with how to do that or the process of submitting labs, you should read [this](https://github.com/learn-co-curriculum/swift-functionFun-lab/tree/master).
+If you aren't familiar with how to do that or the process of submitting labs, review the earlier lesson that covered this.

 After cloning down this project, you should locate the directory in Terminal or locating it through finder.